Plunderswap/rainbowkit/README.md

 # RainbowKit

+Plunderswap - To package and send to NPM

+npm adduser   (might need to login) npm version patch -m "an optional description" npm publish --access=public ./

 **The best way to connect a wallet 🌈**

 RainbowKit is a [React](https://reactjs.org/) library that makes it easy to add wallet connection to your dapp.